 Status: Active.
-This activity has been and remains in a regular/routine operational status, with the facility remaining compliant with federal/state requirements.
+This activity has been and remains in a regular/routine operational status.

 Fiscal and Staffing Considerations: The Town has been working with a consultant for about \$6k/year to support regulatory compliance.
 There is also an ongoing and relatively low level of staff activity to maintain compliance.